FaazAbidi/doccelerate/RAILWAY_DEPLOYMENT.md

 3. **Test Celery Tasks:**
    - Create a query through the web interface
-   - Check celery-worker logs for task processing
+   - Check celery-worker logs for task processing in Railway dashboard

 ## Scaling